Wellness

 Dogs eat every day, and just like humans, it would be ideal to brush your pup’s teeth after every meal.
 In the real world, many of us would never have the time for this.
 Once a day is the best recommendation for brushing their teeth, but if your schedule is still tight, aim to brush several times a week.
 Try to brush for at least 30 seconds per side of their mouth during each session.

-• Hard dog food is better than soft on a daily basis and the occasional chew treats (given under owner supervision).
+3. Hard dog food is better than soft daily and occasional chew treats (given under owner supervision).
 But don’t give your pup natural bones because they’re hard enough to fracture teeth.

 Can I Floss My Dog’s Teeth?